Film Photography Costs and Prices

 Slide film can be projected after being mounted or displayed as-is if it’s a large or medium format exposure.
 This service is still available in some cities.

-Prints can be made via purely analogue method.
-No scanning required.
-In Vancouver these types of prints cost about 5% more than that of digital inkjet type for comparable quality.
+Prints can be made via a purely analogue method so that you can skip scanning.
+In Vancouver, these types of prints cost about 5% more than digital inkjet types for a comparable quality.
 With the right tools, this can be done at home.
 However, this is an entirely new world of costs and technology for both film and digital cameras.

 Film vs digital: which one costs more?

 It really depends.

-The prices for outdated digital cameras are quite low, but even more so for the film cameras.
+The prices for outdated digital cameras are quite low, but even more so for film cameras.
 To be productive, digital cameras require a computer, external disk space and/or cloud storage solution.
 The software is another expense.
-Though to be fair, all of the same tools may be desired to process film scans.
+Though, to be fair, all of the same tools may be desired to process film scans.

 The strongest case in favour of film as a cheaper option is medium and large format photography.
 At this time, this technology is mostly unaffordable via digital format.
 Even if you do end up shooting with no regard for your wallet, it’ll take a decade to compound your expenses towards something like Hasselblad H6D.

-Mileage may vary for professional photographers and studios required to take thousands of images on daily basis.
+Mileage may vary for professional photographers and studios required to take thousands of images on a daily basis.

 As for 35mm film, it’s up for debate.
-I may think that my three hundred dollar camera can produce 20 megapixel images or better with the right film.
-At 40 rolls (1,500 images) per year, assuming I scan them at home, the bill comes up to $560 ($6 for development + $8 average 35mm roll price, each).
-In sensor size and megapixels, the set up is comparable to something like $1800 Nikon D750 or $6000 Canon EOS-1D X Mark II.
+I may think that my three hundred dollar camera can produce 20-megapixel images or better with the right film.
+At 40 rolls (1,500 images) per year, assuming I scan them at home, the bill comes up to $800 ($8 for development + $12 average 35mm roll price, each).
+In sensor size and megapixels, the setup is comparable to something like $1800 Nikon D750 or $6000 Canon EOS-1D X Mark II.